ChiNonsoHenry16/MLSecOps-overview/README.md

 ## ⚙️ MLSecOps Implementation – Key Insights

-The following are key insights required for the implementation of MLSecOps in your organization.
+The following are key insights required for the implementation of MLSecOps in your organization [9].
 1. Understanding Risks and Regulations – Identifying AI/ML security needs (i.e., data sources, infrastructure, risk/threat evaluation, defining clear objectives).
 2. Build a Team – The team is made up of data scientists, ML engineers and security experts.
 Then, establish comprehensive policies, procedures, documentation and communication guidelines.
 3. Tailor MLSecOps to Your Organization - Use the five MLSecOps domains above to design a security approach aligned with your organizational needs.